 Located in Mexico’s Costa Maya, Mahahual is a hidden gem of Mexico’s Caribbean that until recently was mostly known as a stop for cruise ships.

 Mahahual is a popular diving spot thanks to its proximity to Great Mesoamerican Reef (the second largest reef in the world).
 It also has a lively restaurant scene and one of the best beaches in Mexico.
-I recommend spending a few days in Mahahual, if you want a nice getaway from Bacalar.
+I recommend spending a few days in Mahahual, if you want a nice getaway.

 9. Take a trip to Chacchoben ruins

-Chacchoben is the closest Mayan ruin site to Bacalar located about 25 minutes north from the town.
-You can easily visit Chacchoben by taxi from Bacalar or by renting a car.
+Chacchoben is the closest Mayan ruin site to Bacalar about 25 minutes north from the town.
+You can easily visit Chacchoben by taxi or by renting a car.

-Chacchoben is one of the lesser-known Mayan ruins in the Yucatan Peninsula.
+Chacchoben is one of the lesser-known Mayan ruins in Yucatan.
 Translated from the Mayan language as “red corn,” this archaeological site was discovered only in 1972 by Dr. Peter Harrison.